Tutoriel & patron | Sac banane en cuir - 2 tailles

 13. Style the zipper slider

-The little extra: attach a small leather strap to the slider of the zipper using a knot.
+The little extra: attach a small leather strap to the zipper slider using a knot.

 zipper